Data Protection Policy

 This policy covers all personal data and special categories of personal data, processed on computers or stored in manual (paper based) files.

-Xen Andreou who is the business’s Principal Solicitor, is responsible for monitoring the business’s compliance with this policy.
+Xen Andreou who is the business’s Director Solicitor, is responsible for monitoring the business’s compliance with this policy.

 Everyone in the business (and any third party to whom this policy applies to) is responsible for ensuring that they comply with this policy.
 Failure to do so may result in disciplinary action.

 Data Protection Officer (DPO)